The Prohibition of Blasphemy against G-d

 The unique quality and responsibility of human beings

-At the very center of this world are homo sapiens, humans Divinely endowed with intellect.
-This allows us analytical thought and examination of ourselves and the world around us.
+At the center of this world are humans, Divinely endowed with intellect.
+This allows us analytical thought and examination of ourselves and the world.
 Without Divinely-endowed criteria for truth and moral values, however, our critical thinking is abstract and theoretical at best, and obviously susceptible to error.

-Thus G-d revealed to mankind knowledge of His inscrutable Will by means of His prophets and the Torah, to know what is right and what is wrong, what is good and what is evil.
-The Divine Revelation of the Torah at Mount Sinai, and the Divine designation of Moses as the foremost prophet for all time, set forth the ultimate test for the truth of future prophets, i.e., compatibility with the Torah and its eternal commandments.
-Even so, this legal and moral code is meaningful only when applying the other special gift endowed upon humans, namely freedom of choice to follow or reject proper conduct.
+Thus G-d revealed to mankind knowledge of His inscrutable Will through of His prophets and Torah, to know what is right and what is wrong, what is good and what is evil.
+The Divine Revelation of the Torah at Mount Sinai, and the Divine designation of Moses as the foremost prophet for all time, established the ultimate test for the truth of future prophets, i.e., compatibility with Torah and its eternal commandments.
+Even so, this legal and moral code is meaningful only when applying the other gift endowed upon humans: freedom of choice to follow or reject proper conduct.

-Open-minded and consistent reasoning readily leads to a realization that there must be a Supreme Cause for our most complex yet intricately precise world.
-Thus we arrive at the recognition and acknowledgment of G-d as Creator, Sovereign and Sustainer of the universe.
+Open-minded and consistent reasoning leads to a realization that there must be a Supreme Cause for our complex yet intricately precise world.
+Thus we arrive at recognition and acknowledgment of G-d as Creator, Sovereign and Sustainer of the universe.
 This is not only an intellectual conclusion, but of itself has practical implications.
-Noting that life, health and all human needs and blessings emanate unceasingly from the Creator, we must surely acknowledge this in thought, speech and action.
-We ought to express gratitude for the Divine benevolence on which we are continuously dependent, and make ourselves into worthy recipients thereof.
-This is the concept of worshiping G-d that applies equally to all people alike.
+Noting that life, health and all human needs and blessings emanate unceasingly from the Creator, we must acknowledge this in thought, speech and action.
+We ought to express gratitude for the Divine benevolence on which we are continuously dependent, and make ourselves into worthy recipients.
+This concept of worshiping G-d applies equally to all people.

 The diametric opposite to this ideal of reverence for G-d is the crass and sinful conduct of deprecating G-d or His Sovereignty.
-This is referred to as blasphemy.
-In common usage, the word “blasphemy” is generally defined as any form of uttered impiety, irreverence, or sacrilege against G-d.
-These are acts of defiance seeking to impair the appropriate respect and reverence for G-d.
+This is referred to as “blasphemy”.
+In common usage, the word is generally defined as any form of uttered impiety, irreverence, or sacrilege against G-d.

 The meaning of “blasphemy” as defined in the Torah